kspalaiologos/cbbs-rng/README.md

 generates outputs at around 5KB/s.
 This is not acceptable for most applications.
 But BBS is also a bad algorithm performance-wise.

+We could use Legendre's conjecture or something similar to first narrow down the search range and then use NextPrime-like logic.
+The Legendre conjecture is however unproven.
+On the other hand, we could try inverting PrimePi instead.
+This would be a more reliable method.